Holy CrossNeighborhood Foundation

 Current Board members are:

-Renee O’Sullivan, secretary
+Renee O’Sullivan, president

 Thérèse Reckley